 2. The Kingdom of Back

 Marie Lu is the author of The Legend, Warcross, and The Young Elites trilogy.
 She’s one of my favorite authors.
-The first book that she wrote and intended to publish.
-But the book never sold!
-So she ended up writing The Legend, and that’s the book that she debuted with it.
-But she ended up coming back to the story, reworking it, and finally publishing it.
-It is a fantastical take on a historical figure, which is Mozart and his sister, Nannerl.
+The Legend is the book she debuted with, but it is actually the first book she wrote and intended to publish.
+However, the book never sold, so she wrote The Legend.
+She eventually returned to the original story, reworked it, and published it.
+It is a fantastic take on a historical figure: Mozart and his sister, Nannerl.

-So it is an untold story of Nannerl, Mozart’s sister.
+So, it is an untold story of Nannerl, Mozart’s sister.
 Nannerl’s a musician, and she’s always composed music.
 Her brother was a child prodigy.
 So this book follows the animal’s journey and her growing up with her brother and being in his shadow.
 But in the middle of all of that, there are these stories that Nannerl and her brother make up about the Kingdom of Back.
-Also, they tell these stories as they’re traveling, and those stories start to come to life.
+Also, they tell these stories as they travel, and those stories start to come to life.

 What if that world was real?
 Because those were stories that the real Mozart, in general, were telling each other.
-So author stumbled upon this fact and wanted to write a book about it.
+So, the author stumbled upon this fact and wanted to write a book about it.
 The whole world of looking back is so exciting and magical.
 Moreover, there are some terrible characters and some good ones.
 The paranormal superpower and worldbuilding are similar to Michael Vey.
-Overall, It’s literary that I enjoyed it.
+Overall, It’s literary, and I enjoyed it.

 Author: Marie Lu